dinardov/dinardov.github.io/README.md

 ## 1. The Basics

-The basic layout was all done with Bootstrap and CSS, along with some extra dependencies like Google Fonts.
+The basic layout was all done with Bootstrap and CSS, along with some extra dependencies like [Google Fonts](https://fonts.google.com/) and [Font Awesome](https://fontawesome.com/) icons.

 As of right now, I still don't know how to do basic page navigation that looks nice (not a hard refresh).
 I also still am unsure how to do navigation without JS.

 ## 2. The Basics+

 1. Using the [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension to edit Bootstrap Sass.
 It's important to import the "necessary" files, make overrides, and then import the main bootstrap folder.
 See the [Bootstrap docs](https://getbootstrap.com/docs/4.1/getting-started/theming/#sass).
 This is how you can change things like the primary and secondary colors.

+2. Animated the hero section using the [Keyframes](https://keyframes.app/) Chrome Extension.

 ## 3. The Not-So-Basics